Story of Billion Minds

 That evening started in frustration, as Paul and Ryan compared notes on how little they felt they were getting accomplished, how difficult it was to focus, and how challenging it was to switch off at the end of the day.

-“Basically work was feeling like Groundhog Day – starting each morning in almost the same place we began the previous one.
-And it was getting really difficult to stay motivated” Ryan recalled.
+Starting each morning in almost the same place we began the previous one.
+And it was getting really difficult to stay motivated

 It shouldn’t have been that way.
 Paul and Ryan were working on something incredibly rewarding at Microsoft – co-founding an internal startup to help patients get access to life saving therapies faster.
 They had tons of autonomy, knew how to do their job well, and were working on something that could have an impact on millions of people.
 Yet something was definitely missing.

-“I think if it had been just one of us, we would probably have just chalked it up to individual burnout.
+Paul thought if it had been just one of us, we would probably have just chalked it up to individual burnout.
 But something about the similarity of our experience made us wonder if we were dealing with something bigger.
-We wanted to research that” Paul said.
+We wanted to research that.

 It Was Supposed to be a Book